Walter Emanuel Jones

-He played in movies including Backyard Dogs (2000), House of the Dead 2 (2005), and Popstar: Never Stop Never Stopping (2016).
+He played in films including Backyard Dogs (2000), House of the Dead 2 (2005), Popstar: Never Stop Never Stopping (2016) and House Party (2023).

-He gave his voice talent to animated movies including Open Season 2 (2008) and Cloudy with a Chance of Meatballs 2 (2013).
+He gave his voice talent to animated films including Open Season 2 (2008) and Cloudy with a Chance of Meatballs 2 (2013).

 Life and career

 Jones was born and raised in Detroit.
-He lost the middle finger on his left hand at the age of 4.
-He began his career by an uncredited role in the successful TV show Beverly Hills, 90210.
-In 1992, he took part in the Malcolm X movie.
+He lost the middle finger on his left hand in a firearm accident at the age of 4.
+He wanted to join the United States Air Force but was rejected based on having lost his finger.
+He began his career with an uncredited role in the successful TV show Beverly Hills, 90210.
+In 1992, he took part in the Malcolm X film.

 Jones played the character of Zack Taylor, the original "Black Power Ranger" in the Power Rangers series.
 He was written out of the series midway through the second season, after a contract and pay dispute, and was replaced by Johnny Yong Bosch as the Black Ranger.
 Jones returned to Power Rangers in the Lost Galaxy season (1999) where he played the voice of Hexuba's Nightmare Monster in the episode "Dream Battle"; he also acted in an episode of Power Rangers: Wild Force (2002) entitled Forever Red in which many previous Red Rangers teamed up.
 Again, he did not appear as his original character, Zack, but rather provided the voice for one of the antagonists, a general in the Machine Empire named Gerrok.
 He was also one of the special commentators, along with fellow co-star Amy Jo Johnson, on the "1993" episode of I Love the '90s.
 He also reunited with Austin St. John (with whom he formed a close friendship during their time together on the show) as co-host for a special airing of the original pilot episode of Power Rangers called "The Lost Episode".
-In 2023, he will reprise the role of Zack Taylor for the first time since leaving the show in 1994 in the Netflix special, "Mighty Morphin Power Rangers: Once & Always", which will celebrate the 30th anniversary of the Power Rangers franchise.
+In 2023, he reprised the role of Zack Taylor for the first time since leaving the show in 1994 in the Netflix special, Mighty Morphin Power Rangers: Once & Always, which celebrates the 30th anniversary of the Power Rangers franchise.

 Jones was the very first actor to do voicework for any character other than a Ranger (mainly for monsters or villains) on a Power Rangers show after having a role as a Ranger himself.
 Other former Rangers who would do voicework after Jones included Archie Kao, Catherine Sutherland, Jason Faunt, Valerie Vernon, Sean Cw Johnson and Johnny Yong Bosch.